-If the blood tests are negative, the next step is usually electrodiagnostic testing, in which electrodes are used to measure the electrical signals in muscle.
-Surface electrodes (similar to those used in electrocardiograms) deliver small shocks to a nerve in the arm, leg or face, while other surface electrodes record the responses in muscle.
+The next step is usually electrodiagnostic testing, in which electrodes are used to measure the electrical signals in muscle.
+Surface electrodes (similar to those used in electrocardiograms) deliver small shocks to a nerve in the arm, leg, or face, while other surface electrodes record the responses in muscle.
 In MG, a muscle’s response to repeated nerve stimulation declines rapidly.
 There are two types of tests that can be done to confirm the diagnosis of MG:

-If a diagnosis of MG is confirmed, a CT scan, chest X-rays or magnetic resonance imaging (MRI) will be used to examine the thymus and look for evidence of a thymic tumor, which occurs in about 15 percent of people with MG.
+If a diagnosis of MG is confirmed, a CT scan, chest X-rays, or magnetic resonance imaging (MRI) will be used to examine the thymus and look for evidence of a thymic tumor, which occurs in about 15% of people with MG.

 - Benatar, M. A systematic review of diagnostic studies in myasthenia gravis.
 Neuromuscul.
 Disord.
 (2006). doi:10.1016/j.nmd.2006.05.006